-Since long-term client relationships are the most crucial factor to growing any business, including your solo birth support practice, I’d like to suggest a business model that will help you cultivate them.
+Since long-term client relationships are the most crucial factor to growing any business, including your solo birth support practice, I’d like to suggest a business model to help cultivate them.

 Do you know your birth clients?
 Does your philosophy of care resonate with them?
 Do you employ the best strategies to support them?
 Rather than the optimal pathway to maternal care, Transformational Birth Coaching puts the birth client at the center of the support process.
 In doing so, we find that there is a generational gap that might be interrupting us in supporting millennials throughout pregnancy and birth.
 Halt!
 Take a deep breath…I’m not calling out on millennials.
 I raised two millennials myself and I love and admire them.
 I’m simply drawing attention to the generational gap between those who established the field of birth support – their attitudes, philosophy, lifestyle, and collective concepts of pregnancy and birth, and current birth givers.
 Can this generational gap mean that the philosophy, desired outcomes, and birth support strategies we practice do not resonate with current birth givers, or might not be a good fit?
 It might be the time to pivot.